 Order Received Notice

-Once we receive your order forms we’ll let you know.
+Once we receive your order forms, we'll let you know.
 Attached to this email is our late order cover sheet.
-This gives you the opportunity to send in any orders that didn’t make it in the main order.
+This allows you to send in any orders that didn't make it in the main order.
 The goal is to consolidate every order so everything can ship together.

 Sales Results Information

-Once your order forms have been data-entered, we’ll send you your sales report.
-Your report will allow you to see who your top selling classes and students were, how many items and the types of items that were sold, and of course the dollar amounts.
+We'll send you your sales report once your order forms have been data-entered.
+Your report will allow you to see who your top-selling classes and students were, how many items and the types of items were sold, and of course, the dollar amounts.

 Suggested Delivery Date Email

-Once an order is ready to ship from our warehouse, we’ll send what we call a ‘suggested delivery date’ email.
-You can either accept it, or provide a later date that will work better.
+Once an order is ready to ship from our warehouse, we'll send a 'suggested delivery date' email.
+You can either accept it or provide a later date that will work better.